oldsj/blog.jamesolds.me/content/post/gns3-hyper-v.md

     - Create a virtual hard disk - I used 20GB
     - Install an operating system from a bootable image file
         - Browse to where you downloaded your ubuntu server iso
-3) Change secure boot to Microsoft UEFI Certificate Authority
+3. Change secure boot to Microsoft UEFI Certificate Authority and Set Auto Boot
     - VM Settings -> Security -> Template -> Microsoft UEFI Certificate Authority
+    - VM Settings -> Automatic Start Action
+        - Always start this virtual machine automatically
-4) Install Ubuntu
+4. Install Ubuntu
     - Connect and power on the VM
     - Install Ubuntu Server
     - Enter 5x for US layout